piqoni/wikitodos/README.md

 * :white_check_mark: User Authentication
 * :white_check_mark: Admin Panel
 * :x: Save TODOs to DB when user interacts with a TODO, to remember state of TODO elements
+* :x: Users should be able to add their own TODO elements
 * :x: Mobile version (duh)